slds-lmu/paper_2019_iml_measures/notes.md

 # Questions

 - What does generateDesign could only produce 138 points instead of 1000?
-- Is there a better way for conditional subsetting of Params?
 - How to combine interpretability measure into one measure?
 - How to get interaction measure more stable?
 - Optimize over all learners?
 Or per learner and combine pareto sets in the end?